 Description of the Chair

-In November 2020, UNESCO approved the creation of this UNESCO Chair in Tourism and Sustainable Economic Development.
+In November 2020, UNESCO approved the creation of this UNESCO Chair in Tourism and Sustainable Economic Development, hosted by the University of Las Palmas de Gran Canaria (Canary Islands, Spain).
+Since 1992 and until its extinction in 2017, the Chair was called Tourism Planning and Sustainable Development.

-This UNESCO Chair in Tourism and Sustainable Economic Development is the first in Spain and the 10th in the world.
+This UNESCO Chair in Tourism and Sustainable Economic Development ranks the first in Spain and the 10th in the world.

-It was in 1995, on the island of Lanzarote, where the Sustainable Tourism Charter was signed at the World Conference on Sustainable Tourism.
-Previously, on October 7, 1993, it was the first island in the world qualified as a Biosphere Reserve in its entirety.
+In 1995, the Canary Islands witnessed the signature of the Sustainable Tourism Charter, on the island of Lanzarote, in the framework of the World Conference on Sustainable Tourism.
+Previously, on October 7, 1993, Lanzarote was the first island in the world entirely designated as a Biosphere Reserve.

 WE COMMIT TO QUALITY TRAINING